yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

     - opened the PDFs and searched for 'cancer' by command + F
       - papers, with 'cancer' in their titel was marked with orange
       - papers, with 'cancer' beyond their titel was marked with purple
-    - No. of papers with 'cancer' in their title:
+    - No. of papers with 'cancer' in their title: 23
-    - No. of papers with 'cancer' beyond their title (in the content):
+    - No. of papers with 'cancer' beyond their title (in the content): in progress
     - No. of papers in total: 730

   * Annotation scheme